 The following is a summary of Santa Monica College's residency rules and their exceptions.
-For more detailed information, please visit the Residency webpage (go to smc.edul admissions and click on the "Residency" link in the Policies & Programs section of the webpage), see the College Policies section of the Schedule of Classes, or contact a residence specialist in the Admissions & Records Office.
+Students who need more detailed information should visit the Residency webpage (go to smc.edu/residency), see the College Policies section of the Schedule of Classes, or contact a residence specialist in Admissions & Records.